Manor Court of Peru Ratings & Violations

 By state and federal nursing home regulations, nursing facilities are required to inform physicians anytime there is a change in resident’s condition that could include diminishing health.
 The protocol to update the physician ensures that the resident receives the highest level of care to maintain their well-being or improve their condition.
 Unfortunately, many facilities fail to train their staff adequately to follow those procedures.
-Sadly, the Peru elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where nursing home residents have suffered needlessly because their caregivers never notified the doctor of a change in their health.
+Sadly, the Peru elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where nursing home residents have suffered needlessly because their caregivers never notified the doctor of a change in their health.

 Manor Court of Peru